wroberts4/3dwinds/docs/_build/html/_sources/examples.rst.txt

                             needs to be entered
       --displacement-data filename
                             filename or list containing displacements
-      --j int               row to run calculations on --i int               column to run calculations on --no-save             print data to shell without saving --units str           units that all provided arguments that take units (except center) should be interpreted as
+      -j int               row to run calculations on -i int               column to run calculations on -p             print data to shell without saving --units str           units that all provided arguments that take units (except center) should be interpreted as
       --upper-left-extent y x [units]